jmurty/xml4h/README.rst

   ``sys.stdout`` by default.
 The user must explicitly provide a target writer object, and hopefully be more mindful of the need to set up encoding correctly when providing a text stream object.
+- Handling of redundant Element namespace prefixes is now more consistent: we always strip the prefix when the element has an `xmlns` attribute defining the same namespace URI.

 0.2.0
 .....